 E. Remote Work Agreement

 Creation of Remote Work Agreements.
 Permission for remote work must be documented as approved through a remote work agreement.
 The remote work agreement establishes the specific conditions that apply to each employee working in alternate locations.
 The remote work agreement must be approved by the employee’s supervisor, the division or department leader, and the Office of Human Resources.
-The agreement form will be accessible soon and posted to this page.
+The agreement form is accessible here.